ovs-vsctl(8) Open vSwitch Manual ovs-vsctl(8)

 --peer-ca-cert should specify the same file.

-This option is not useful in normal operation, because the SSL
+This option is not useful in normal operation, because the

-its first SSL connection.
+cate on its first SSL/TLS connection.

 -v[spec]